-Students from the Chinese Immersion School participated in the Bike, Walk and Roll to School Day.
-Park Station Officers escorted the students along Waller Street to their school.
+On October 9th students from the Chinese Immersion School participated in the Bike, Walk and Roll to School.
+Park Station Officers rode and walked with the students from Waller and Stanyan to their school at Waller and Masonic.
+The weather was perfect and a good time was had by all.